 - Groups are offered on the Denton campus during the fall and spring semesters.

-- Groups provide a supportive and stimulating environment for personal development, relationship building, and communication skill improvement.
+- Groups provide a supportive and stimulating environment for personal growth, relationship building, and skill development.

 - Personal growth

 - Trauma recovery

 - Healthy relationships

 - Groups typically range in size from 6 to 10 clients and are led by a trained mental health professional.

 Who is eligible for group therapy?

 - Currently enrolled students are eligible for unlimited group therapy sessions.